paulozhangz/Masters/README.md

-Within each folder there is a csv generator and reader.
-The generator needs the root of source folder with this format: SourceFolder/Subject/XXX.acq or SourceFolder/Subject/HRVfolder/XXX.puls
+Within each folder there is a csv generator and reader The generator needs the root of source folder with this format: SourceFolder/Subject/XXX.acq or SourceFolder/Subject/HRVfolder/XXX.puls
 It also needs a dicom file to align the biosignal to fMRI time length The csv generator creates csv files for a single run